-- G. In the event an applicant has secured commercial liability insurance coverage pursuant to § 13-64-301(1)(b), C.R.S. and has retained a certain level of risk exposure prior to the commercial carrier being at risk, the self funded portion of the plan is subject to the filing requirements of Subsection F. The Colorado Department of Public Health and Environment will then give consideration to the overall combined risk retention design and commercial liability coverage. - H. In determining financial responsibility, the applicant's financial status will be reviewed to determine the ability not only to make payments when due, but also to determine current financial soundness.
+- G. In the event an applicant has secured commercial liability insurance coverage pursuant to § 13-64-301(1)(b), C.R.S. and has retained a certain level of risk exposure prior to the commercial carrier being at risk, the self funded portion of the plan is subject to the filing requirements of Subsection F. - H. In determining financial responsibility, the applicant's financial status will be reviewed to determine the ability not only to make payments when due, but also to determine current financial soundness.
 The information submitted will be reviewed to determine the acceptability of underlying assumptions used in determining plan obligations, that the plan obligations will be valued in accordance with commonly accepted actuarial practices and that the conservative nature and intent of statutory accounting standards will be utilized where appropriate in valuing assets used to support insurance responsibilities.
 The financial statements must establish good and sufficient provisions for all incurred and unmatured obligations of the health care institution.